 Lexis includes Federal Circuit opinions with opinions from other Federal courts in GENFED;FED.
 To get just Federal Circuit opinions, add "& court(federal circuit)" to the end of your search.

 Docket Information: A calendar for upcoming events is posted on the Court's Web site.
-Starting with 2004, docket sheets are available through Pacer.
+Starting with January 1, 2012, docket sheets are available through Pacer.
+PACER formerly went back to 2004, but old cases were removed in 2014.
 See also "Docket Sheets."

 Jurisdiction: The U.S. Court of Appeals for the Federal Circuit has the most unusual jurisdictional scope of any court I know.
 The Court Jurisdiction page of the Court website explains: